 Undocumented students are foreign nationals for whom any of the following are true:

-- They entered the US without inspection or with fraudulent documents
+- They entered the US without inspection

 - They are currently in the process of legalizing*